xumet/penta/README.md

 - The composer: To record any song and play afterwards with the veggie instrument.
 - The luthier: Select your's veggies and fruits and arrange your instrument.

+Right now the Player is functional.
+You can play **Star Wars** theme with the following settings:

 You can see **Penta** in action at http://pinwheelapps.com/penta/